kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

     <...>
    ```

-   You need the change because the operators are running inside of two local k3d cluster, and the internal port for the k3d registry is set by default to `5000`.
+   You need the change because the operators are running inside of two local k3d clusters, and the internal port for the k3d registry is set by default to `5000`.

 8. Apply the template: